|

 Eowyn cleared her throat.
 "IerI am glad to see

-and smoothed the skirt of her gown, and Haldir noticed she was
+She stood and smoothed the skirt of her gown, and Haldir noticed

-pressing her lips together, nervously.
-"We appear to be on
+she was biting her lip, nervously.
+"We appear to be on a

 The door is locked, the window is too small to crawl through,